estark37/estark37.github.io/_posts/2021-04-28-the-fundamental-laws-of-private-information-retrieval.md

 transcript for querying element _i_, therefore there must be at least _2^n_ possible protocol transcripts, requiring _n_ bits to communicate.

-Introducing a second server effectively relaxes the privacy requirement, which allows more efficient communication.
+Introducing a second server effectively relaxes the privacy requirement (assuming the servers don't collude with each other), which allows more efficient communication.
 In a multi-server protocol, it’s not required that any transcript _T_ for fetching some index also be a valid transcript for fetching every other index of the same database.
 It’s only required that the part of the transcript that _each server_ sees is valid for fetching every other index.
 It’s therefore no longer necessary that every possible database has at least one of its own unique transcripts for fetching _i_.
 Different databases can “share” the same transcript for fetching _i_ without violating privacy because it’s not a requirement that the same full transcript also be valid for an element where the databases differ.
 Since different databases can share transcripts in this sense, the set of possible transcripts need not be as large as in the single-server setting.

 ### Law of PIR #2: Adding servers cannot reduce server computation costs, though they may be able to reduce communication costs.